 Drought and environmental effects from climate change remain one of the main challenges of the African continent.
+Africa’s first private space satellite to be launched in 2019.

 In recent years, the situation has been worse in many areas in Southern Africa with at last eight of South Africa’s provinces requiring regular food relief and water when the country recorded its worst drought in history.